 The main theme of this discussion is that it benefits us to simply get moving.
 However, it should be noted that — like many instances where too much of a good thing can be bad — too much exercise will actually suppress the immune system.
 Folks who are serious about intense athletic endeavors can find themselves “over-trained”, feeling lethargic and susceptible to every cold the kids bring home.
 For those of us who partake in the higher demands of intense activities, a dedicated routine of exaggerated levels of antioxidant supplementation and disciplined rest periods are vital for staying on our feet.

 One more aspect of moderate exercise is the mental connection.
-This time of year is often accompanied by stressors that can mess with our heads; anxiety, depression, moodiness, etc. It is always amazing how a little activity seems to decompress the mind, and lift the spirit, with something as simple as going for a walk.
+Holiday events, extended weekends, and even family vacations are often accompanied by stressors that can mess with our heads; anxiety, depression, moodiness, etc. It is always amazing how a little activity seems to decompress the mind, and lift the spirit, with something as simple as going for a walk.

-So, the next time the holidays begin to press you down, get up and move… and I don’t mean to Miami.
+So, the next time the “good times” begin to press you down, get up and move… and I don’t mean to Miami.
 I mean simply stand up and start moving.
 It’s good for you.

-This is part 2 of a 4-part series.Healthy for the Holidays
+This is part 2 of a 4-part series.4 Ways to Boost the Immune System

 [reprinted from Applied Health Journal No.118]